Aarsha Chandini Baiju: Early life

-Aarsha was born on 8 November 1999, in Mannar, Alappuzha, in a family of educators.
+Aarsha was born on 8 November 2000, in Mannar, Alappuzha, to Baiju Pillai and Chandini N.S. in a family of educators.
 After schooling, she completed her Bachelor's in English literature from Kristu Jyoti College of Management and Technology and is currently pursuing master's degree at St. Aloysius College, Edathua.
 She secured grade A in Mahatma Gandhi University Youth Festival in 2018.

 Career

 Aarsha first appeared in a brief role in the Malayalam film Pathinettam Padi in 2019, which marked the directorial debut of scenarist-actor Shankar Ramakrishnan.

 In 2021, she played the title role in the miniseries Average Ambili, produced by Karikku Fliq.
 She gained attention for her portrayal of an average student who tries to fight her way through the patriarchal society.
-Film critic Arya U.R of The New Indian Express wrote that "Arsha’s acting, where she would speak volumes with a glance or smirk, is one of the most striking elements of Average Ambili".
-The miniseries which was released on Youtube, received great responses on social media for its unusual storyline.
+Film critic Arya U.R of The New Indian Express wrote that "Arsha's acting, where she would speak volumes with a glance or smirk, is one of the most striking elements of Average Ambili".
+The miniseries which was released on YouTube, received great responses on social media for its unusual storyline.

 The following year, Aarsha appeared as the female lead in editor-turned-director Abhinav Sundar Nayak's debut film Mukundan Unni Associates, co-starring Vineeth Sreenivasan, Suraj Venjaramood, Sudhi Koppa and Tanvi Ram.
 The film was commercially and critically successful.
-Vignesh Madhu of Cinema Express commented that "It is rare for mainstream female actors to get roles that shatter stereotypes, and Aarsha lapped up the opportunity with both hands".
+Vignesh Madhu of Cinema Express commented that "It is rare for mainstream female actors to get roles that shatter stereotypes, and Aarsha lapped up the opportunity with both hands."

-Aarsha is set to star in costume-designer Stephy Zaviour's unreleased debut film Madhura Manohara Moham and Qurbaani co-starring Shane Nigam.
+Aarsha also starred in costume designer Stephy Zaviour's debut film Madhura Manohara Moham and Qurbaani co-starring Shane Nigam.

+In 2025, she appeared in the film Thudarum, which was a commercial success.
+The same year, she made her Tamil debut with the film House Mates.
+In his review for The Hindu, Bhuvanesh Chandar wrote that "the ever-impressive Aarsha Chandini Baiju shines in her Tamil debut".